urbit/docs/docs/hall/interface.md

 ### /peers

-To allow a circle owner to inspect who is actually currently subscribed to their stories, they can issue a query to retrieve subscription data.
+To allow a circle owner to inspect who is currently subscribed to their stories, they can issue a query to retrieve subscription data.

 ```
 ++  query                                               ::